alan-turing-institute/data-safe-haven/docs/source/roles/researcher/user_guide.md

 ::::{note}
 After clicking finish, you may be prompted to download missing driver files.
-Drivers have already been provided on the SRD for PostgreSQL databases.
+Drivers have already been provided on the workspace for PostgreSQL databases.
 Clicking `Download` will make DBeaver use these pre-downloaded drivers without requiring internet access.
-Thus, even on SRDs with no external internet access (Tier 2 or above), click `Download`.
+Thus, even on workspaces with no external internet access (Tier 2 or above), click `Download`.
 Note that the prompt may appear multiple times.
 :::{image} user_guide/db_dbeaver_pstgrs_download.png
 :alt: DBeaver driver download for Microsoft SQL